Got questions? You’re in the right place. Here’s everything you might want to know about Rising Yogis.

 -

-Rising Yogis partners with secondary schools to support the wellbeing of students and staff through yoga and mindfulness.
-Classes are open to all young people, including neurodiverse and sensitive students.
+Rising Yogis partners with Secondary Schools, Alternative Provisions (APs), Elective Home Education Communities (EHE), and Youth Charities and Community Hubs to support the wellbeing of students through secular, evidence-informed sessions.
+Classes are open to all young people, including neurodiverse and sensitive individuals.

 -

 Each session is thoughtfully tailored to the age group and energy in the room.
-We combine yoga-inspired movement, breathwork, mindfulness, and moments of stillness — always in a way that feels safe, accessible and enjoyable.
+We combine yoga-inspired movement, breathwork, mindfulness, moments of stillness and somatic education, always in a way that feels safe, accessible and enjoyable.

 -

 Not at all.
-Rising Yogis is for every body and every child — no experience, flexibility or fitness required.
+Rising Yogis sessions are suitable for all students, with no prior yoga experience, flexibility or fitness required.
 The emphasis is on wellbeing, not performance.

 -